 Short-Term Disability Benefits For Surgery is a specific type of insurance coverage that offers workers some portion of their salary if they are unable to work due to a temporary disability.
 The insurance helps to protect the income stream of the worker during their recovery period.
-The situations where short-term disability insurance applies are wide-ranging, from accidents causing injury to unexpected medical conditions.
-For the purpose of this article, the focus is on one specific situation—surgery.
+In 2026, short-term disability (STD) insurance remains the primary way for workers to replace lost income while they focus on healing.

 What is Short-Term Disability Insurance?